Are Your Property Taxes Too High? Let Me Help You Save Money SCHEDULE A FREE TELEPHONE CONSULTATION

 Renewing Your Exemptions

-Orange graphic with the words auto renewal and arrowsSome time in early March 2022, the updated property exemption forms will be available on the Cook County Assessor’s website for all homeowners looking to renew the exemptions that they continue to qualify for.
-Due to Covid-19, the Cook County Assessor’s Office with continue to automatically renew the following exemptions:
+Some time in early March 2026, the updated property exemption forms should be available on the Cook County Assessor’s website for all homeowners looking to renew the exemptions that they continue to qualify for.
+The Cook County Assessor’s Office should continue to automatically renew the following exemptions:

 • Homeowner Exemption